oceanprotocol/docs/content/setup/marketplace.md

 ## Run Your Marketplace App in Production

-Before running your marketplace app in production on the Ocean Mainnet, you may want to test it on the Ocean Testnet.
+Before running your marketplace app in production with the Ocean Mainnet, you may want to test it with an Ocean Testnet.
-The Ocean Testnet is similar to the Ocean Mainnet.
+The Ocean Testnets are similar to the Ocean Mainnet.
-The main difference is that there is less risk on the Ocean Testnet.
+The main difference is that there is less risk on the Ocean Testnets.

-**Note: At the time of writing, the Ocean Mainnet hadn't gone live yet, but the Trilobite Testnet was about to go live.**
+**Note: At the time of writing, the Ocean Mainnet hadn't gone live yet, but the testnets were about to go live.
+See [the page about testnets](/concepts/testnets/).**

-Some technical differences between local testing and connecting to a live external test/mainnet are:

-- Local Keeper nodes (Parity user nodes) must connect to the live network of Keepers.
-- Your Aquarius and Brizo instances must connect to the live Ocean Secret Store network.

 Of course, there are many other things that must be handled for live production apps: